Small Groups & Covenant Groups

 What is a Small Group?

-At Christ Covenant, a SMALL GROUP is one dynamic of a multi-faceted ministry of discipleship and community.
-Our expectation is that, as folks are connected to the church through worship and the broad congregation, and then through our Life-Stage Communities, they will soon find a “home” in a SMALL GROUP!
-In general, the purpose of the SMALL GROUP Ministry within the context of Christ Covenant is to participate in the mission of the church: “developing disciples of Christ by helping people move toward spiritual maturity”.
-Specifically, the SMALL GROUP ministry strategy for the mission is Biblical disciple-making, accountability, encouragement and prayer.
+At Christ Covenant, a small group is one dynamic of a multi-faceted ministry of discipleship and community.
+Our expectation is that, as folks are connected to the church through worship and the broad congregation.
+Then, through our life-stage communities, they will soon find a “home” in a small group!
+In general, the purpose of the Small Group Ministry within the context of Christ Covenant is to participate in the mission of the church: “developing disciples of Christ by helping people move toward spiritual maturity.”

-Covenant Groups are typically made up of men and women, often couples and/or families.
-These groups focus specifically on Biblical disciple-making, accountability,encouragement and prayer.
-Covenant Groups are typically made up of both men and women, whether couples or singles.
+Covenant Groups are typically made up of men and women, singles, couples, and/or families.
+These groups focus specifically on biblical disciple-making, accountability, encouragement, and prayer.
 Each Covenant Group is unique.
 Some groups are multi-generational.
 Other groups are primarily made up of folks who are in similar life stages.
-Typically the groups meet on a regular basis to study Scripture; pray for one another; provide encouragement and support; and, often, serve together.
+Typically the groups meet on a regular basis to study scripture, pray for one another, provide encouragement and support, and, often, serve together.

 Small Groups are gender specific.
-Click on the title to go to a webpage with more information.
+Click each title to go to the corresponding webpage with more information.

 - Men’s Ministry - The Men’s Ministry exists to build up men in the truth of God’s Word so that they would be servant-leaders in their marriages, homes, neighborhoods, and workplaces.
 The ministry regularly offers studies and discussion groups as well as fellowship gatherings for men of all ages.